AbbVie Inc. [ABBV] stock Initiated by SVB Leerink analyst, price target now $140

 Sponsored

-AbbVie kicks off its seventh Week of Possibilities today with approximately 15,000 employees volunteering in more than 50 countries to serve local communities around the world.
-From June 27 to July 1, AbbVie employees will work with trusted community partners to complete hands-on projects, including renovating schools, playgrounds and community centers, to benefit local communities impacting tens of thousands of people.
+AbbVie (NYSE: ABBV) will announce its second-quarter 2022 financial results on Friday, July 29, 2022, before the market opens.
+AbbVie will host a live webcast of the earnings conference call at 8 a.m.
+CT.
+It will be accessible through AbbVie’s Investor Relations website investors.abbvie.com.
+An archived edition of the session will be available later that day.

-The stocks have a year to date performance of 13.69 percent and weekly performance of 0.52 percent.
-The stock has been moved at 13.69 percent over the last six months.
-The stock has performed 4.89 percent around the most recent 30 days and changed -5.38 percent over the most recent 3-months.
+Over the last 12 months, ABBV stock rose by 31.44%.
+The one-year AbbVie Inc. stock forecast points to a potential upside of 6.07.
+The average equity rating for ABBV stock is currently 2.20, trading closer to a bullish pattern in the stock market.

-If compared to the average trading volume of 7.32M shares, ABBV reached to a volume of 5453545 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for the stock reached $269.27 billion, with 1.77 billion shares outstanding and 1.77 billion shares in the current float.
+Compared to the average trading volume of 7.18M shares, ABBV stock reached a trading volume of 4489657 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 SVB Leerink have made an estimate for AbbVie Inc. shares, keeping their opinion on the stock as Underperform, with their previous recommendation back on May 23, 2022.
 The new note on the price target was released on May 06, 2022, representing the official price target for AbbVie Inc. stock.
 Previously, the target price had yet another raise to $192, while Morgan Stanley analysts kept a Overweight rating on ABBV stock.
 On February 28, 2022, analysts increased their price target for ABBV shares from 129 to 147.

-AbbVie Inc. [ABBV] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 0.52.
-With this latest performance, ABBV shares gained by 4.89% in over the last four-week period, additionally plugging by 13.69% over the last 6 months – not to mention a rise of 33.65% in the past year of trading.
+AbbVie Inc. [ABBV] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -0.37.
+With this latest performance, ABBV shares gained by 2.67% in over the last four-week period, additionally plugging by 13.31% over the last 6 months – not to mention a rise of 31.44% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and AbbVie Inc. [ABBV] shares currently have an operating margin of +35.14 and a Gross Margin at +69.49.
 AbbVie Inc.’s Net Margin is presently recorded at +20.41.